kAshish06/cookie-consent/README.md

+# Deployment

+App is deployed using vercel and can be accessed by navigating to the link https://cookie-consent-ashishs-projects-42f03672.vercel.app/

 # Cookie Consent Component

 This is an app that displays a **Cookie Consent Component** built with **React** and **Tailwind CSS** that allows users to give consent for cookies and manage script insertion based on their preferences.